-These are times when a tutor for a specific subject or course will be available to work with any MTC student who comes.
-You are welcome to come and stay for as little or as long as you need.
-You do not have to apply or pre-schedule to use these labs.
-The labs are great if you have only a few questions about your work.
-They are also good for students who like to study with others from their classes.
-Types of labs offered and days/times vary from term to term, so you will want to check the schedule each term to see what is available.
+Open tables are consistent, set times when a tutor for a specific subject or course will be available to work with any MTC student who comes.
+You are welcome to stay for as little or as long as you need.
+You do not have to apply or pre-schedule with a tutor to take advantage of open table tutoring.
+Open tables are great if you have only a few questions about your work and if you like to study with others from your classes.
+Days/times and courses covered in open tables vary from term to term, so you will want to check the schedule each term to see what is available.

 Guidelines for Students Using MTC’s Tutoring

 To make the tutoring services you receive part of your total success at MTC, we have established the following guidelines:

 MTC’s Tutoring program is always looking for qualified peer tutors.
 Contact Kathy Rice for an application